Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 +++
 title = "Finding Colours - Part 2: Maths is hard" date = 2022-07-16
-description = "Part 2 of our series on finding dominant colours in images using client side javascript"
+description = "Part 2 of our series on finding dominant colours in images using client-side javascript"

 [taxonomies]
 tags = ["web-dev", "fun", "problems", "maths"]